FunThomas424242/wuala.puppet/README.md

 wuala.puppet
 ============

-Puppet modul to install wuala.
+Puppet Modul to install wuala, for details read the module description at [Readme](./funthomas424242-wuala/README.md).